ourlifeloop/marketing/src/cms/training-faqs/can-i-put-a-maintenance-request-in-for-my-resident.md

 ---
-question: 'Can I put a Maintenance Request in for my Resident? '
+question: 'Can I put a maintenance request in for my resident? '
 answer: >-
   This depends on your community's functionality: